A One Month Makeover For ‘Tired Brains’

 Are you ready for a new start?
 If you have menopausal brain fog do you realise how key nutrition is?

-I have known nutritionist Patrick Holford for many years, and indeed worked on the Optimum Nutrition magazine with him for a while, so I have great interest in what he has to say.
+I have known nutritionist Patrick Holford for many years, and so I am always interested in what he has to say.